shawntabrizi/substrate-contracts-workshop/0/setup.md

 ```
 rustup target add wasm32-unknown-unknown --toolchain stable
 ```
-If you are using another operating system, like __Windows__`, follow the [installation instructions](https://substrate.dev/docs/en/getting-started/installing-substrate#windows) on the Substrate Developer Hub.
+If you are using another operating system, like __Windows__, follow the [installation instructions](https://substrate.dev/docs/en/getting-started/installing-substrate#windows) on the Substrate Developer Hub.

 ## Installing Substrate

 We need to use a Substrate node with the built-in Contracts module.
-For this workshop we'll use the default Substrate template.
+For this workshop we'll use the pre-designed Substrate Node.

 ```bash
 curl https://getsubstrate.io -sSf | bash